TalaoDAO/oidc4vc-server/docs/source/contents.rst

 What blockchains support does Talao use ?
 ----------------------------------------

-The Talao solution is available with different public Blockchain with different did method :
+The Talao solution is available with different public Blockchain vs did method :

   * Ethereum with the did:ethr method, see https://github.com/uport-project/ethr-did-registry for details.
   * Tezos with the did:tz with curve Ed25519 method, see https://did-tezos.spruceid.com/

-We also use key pair did:key with curve secp256k1 for specif use cases, see https://w3c-ccg.github.io/did-method-key/
+We also use :

+  * did:key with curve secp256k1 for specif use cases, see https://w3c-ccg.github.io/did-method-key/
+  * did:web (did:wab:talao.io:...) with curve secp256k1 and a RSA256 key see https://w3c-ccg.github.io/did-method-web/

 Credits